Want to start a new business? How to create & develop business ideas

-It’s one thing wanting to run your own business but another coming up with a great idea and developing that into a genuine business opportunity.
-Some people are lucky and have a ‘eureka’ moment in thinking of a new product or service idea, but for the rest it’s not so easy and often ends in frustration.
+It's one thing to want to run your own business but another coming up with a great idea and developing that into a genuine business opportunity.
+Some people are lucky and have that 'eureka' moment and are able to come up with a new product or service idea, but for the rest it's not so easy and often ends in frustration.

 I believe there is a process to help you reach that ultimate idea to start your new enterprise, which I explain below.

 This is the process by which you record your thoughts and ideas in a structured manner, which can then lead you to more and more ideas for development.

 I suggest you use the Mindmap technique focussing on the following main areas to develop your thinking

 - Experience - record here all areas in which you have a level of experience, that could be in employment or your private life.
 Make sure you log every experience no matter how small, for instance, don't just record your job description but every element of that job.
 You will be surprised at the results and you will start to see areas for potential business ideas.

 - Hobbies/interests - record here all your hobbies and interests making sure that you complete as much detail as possible.
 Many people have started successful businesses that are closely linked to their hobbies and interests

 - Family/Lifestyle - record here how you would like your lifestyle to be after you are running your new business.
 It's no good starting a business working longer hours than you are at present if you want to spend more time with your family.

 - Finances - record here the areas where you could obtain finance for your business venture.
 A loan from your bank is an obvious one but you may have friends and family that would finance you venture, or even become a partner.